NeuralEnsemble/Networks_SIG/README.md

 ### Activities

+#### Ongoing tasks

+An overview of the tasks which are ongoing and planned related to the work of this SIG can be found here: https://github.com/NeuralEnsemble/Networks_SIG/projects/1

 #### CNS 2018

 A workshop entitled “Developing, standardising and sharing large scale cortical network models” was held at CNS 2018 in Seattle: http://www.opensourcebrain.org/docs/Help/Meetings#CNS_2018.
 A report of the meeting is available [here](Report_CNS2018_Workshop.md).